cakephp/docs/en/installation.rst

 .. warning::

     The development server should *never* be used in a production environment.
     It is only intended as a basic development server.

+If you'd prefer to use a real webserver, you should be able to move your CakePHP install (including the hidden files) inside your webserver's document root.
+You should then be able to point your web-browser at the directory you moved the files into and see your application in action.

 Production
 ==========